lonelygamer01/facecheck/README.md

 ![Screenshot from 2024-10-21 22-44-43](https://github.com/user-attachments/assets/d3ebd2b3-09fa-4f86-9c64-7fd98877f88d)

 The script will go through every picture and examine them, later listing the the images which are apply to the value give before.
+The lower the distance higher the chance the faces are matching.

 ![Screenshot from 2024-10-21 22-47-00](https://github.com/user-attachments/assets/dd246b12-c579-4ce5-bd2f-94a15a7f11de)